KasperHeyndrickx/kasperheyndrickx.github.io/_posts/2024-05-02-python-typing-without-linter.markdown

 ## Dynamically and statically typed languages

 Unlike statically typed languages like Java, C++ and others, Python is a dynamically typed language.
 This means that the type of the variable isn't fixed.
-This means that the following example is valid Python code.
+To illustrate this, let's look at some valid Python code in the following example.

 ```
 def addOne(number) :